 All Biophysics students receive full support for the period of time typically needed to complete the program (between 5-6 years), as long as they are making satisfactory progress in all aspects of their program (academic, research and teaching).
 This support includes a stipend, full tuition as well as individual medical insurance.
 (Supplemental family health insurance, dental, and vision insurance is also available for the students to purchase).

-The Field of Biophysics is also a participant in a number of fellowship opportunities available for under-represented minority and diversity students administered in other units at Cornell.
-The Admissions Committee nominates outstanding under-represented-minority and diversity students for highly-competitive fellowships awarded through the Graduate School Office of Inclusion & Student Engagement (OISE) and the Cornell Sloan Diversity Fellowship Program.
-These fellowships require not only an excellent application, but a supplemental diversity essay submitted in the application.
+The Field of Biophysics is also a participant in a number of fellowship opportunities available for under-represented minority and diversity students.
+The Admissions Committee nominates outstanding under-represented-minority and diversity students for highly-competitive fellowships awarded through the Graduate School Office of Inclusion & Student Engagement (OISE) and other units at Cornell.

 Support in subsequent years generally takes the form of Graduate Research Assistantships or Teaching Assistantships.